metabase/metabase/docs/people-and-groups/managing.md

 4. Click **+ Add an attribute**.
 5. Add the name of the user attribute under "Key".
 For example, "Department".
 6. Add the value that applies to the specific person.
 For example, "Engineering".
-7. Optional: if it doesn't exist, [create a group](#creating-a-group) to organize people who will get sandboxed table permissions, such as "Sandboxed People".
+7. Optional: if a group for sandboxed people doesn't exist, [create a group](#creating-a-group) to organize people who will get sandboxed table permission, such as "Sandboxed people".
 8. Add the person to the group.

 You can also sync user attributes from your identity provider [via SSO](./start.md#authentication).

-### User attributes and data sandboxing

 User attributes are required for [data sandboxing](../permissions/data-sandboxes.md) permissions.

-When adding a new user attribute for sandboxing, make sure that the **value** of the user attribute is an exact, case-sensitive match for the values in the column used to filter the Accounts table.

-For example, if you're creating a row-limiting sandbox that only includes rows where `Plan = Basic`, make sure that you enter "Basic" as the value for a user attribute.
-If you set the user attribute to lowercase "basic" (which doesn't exist), the sandboxed Accounts table will appear empty.

 ## Deactivating an account